Jet stream: Valley exit jet

 A valley exit jet is a strong, down-valley, elevated air current that emerges above the intersection of the valley and its adjacent plain.
 These winds frequently reach speeds of up to 20 m/s at heights of 40–200 m above the ground.
 Surface winds below the jet tend to be substantially weaker, even when they are strong enough to sway vegetation.

 Valley exit jets are likely to be found in valley regions that exhibit diurnal mountain wind systems, such as those of the dry mountain ranges of the US.
 Deep valleys that terminate abruptly at a plain are more impacted by these factors than are those that gradually become shallower as downvalley distance increases.

 Africa

+There are several important low-level jets in Africa.
+Numerous low-level jets form in the Sahara, and are important for the raising of dust off the desert surface.
+This includes a low-level jet in Chad, which is responsible for dust emission from the Bodélé Depression, the world's most important single source of dust emission.
+The Somali Jet, which forms off the East African coast is an important component of the global Hadley circulation, and supplies water vapour to the Asian Monsoon.
+Easterly low-level jets forming in valleys within the East African Rift System help account for the low rainfall in East Africa and support high rainfall in the Congo Basin rainforest.
+The formation of the thermal low over northern Africa leads to a low-level westerly jet stream from June into October, which provides the moist inflow to the West African monsoon.

-The mid-level African easterly jet occurs during the Northern Hemisphere summer between 10°N and 20°N above West Africa, and the nocturnal poleward low-level jet occurs in the Great Plains of east and South Africa.
-The low-level easterly African jet stream is considered to play a crucial role in the southwest monsoon of Africa, and helps form the tropical waves which move across the tropical Atlantic and eastern Pacific oceans during the warm season.
-The formation of the thermal low over northern Africa leads to a low-level westerly jet stream from June into October.
+While not technically a low-level jet, the mid-level African easterly jet (at 3000–4000 m above the surface) is also an important climate feature in Africa.
+It occurs during the northern hemisphere summer between 10°N and 20°N above in the Sahel region of West Africa.
+It is considered to play a crucial role in the West African monsoon, and helps form the tropical waves which move across the tropical Atlantic and eastern Pacific oceans during the warm season.